ItsAdam01/Lynx/site/content/docs/implementation_story.md

 - [x] Recursive directory watching and anomaly detection logic.
 - [x] Structured JSON logging and Asynchronous Webhook alerting.
 - [x] Fully integrated, non-blocking alerting pipeline.
+- [x] Automated build system and cross-compilation with `Makefile`.

+> "A tool is only as good as the process that builds it.
+Automation is the final layer of defense." - *Completing the August 2025 roadmap.*

 > "A security tool that only looks back is a historian.
 A security tool that looks at the present is a defender." - *Closing the loop on real-time defense.*